Nicolae Constantin Batzaria: Relocation to Romania

+The former minister obtained his new citizenship by special vote of the Senate of Romania, on January 28, 1915.
+Shortly after, he became a militant in Nicolae Filipescu's Nationalist-Conservatives, who advocated for joining the Entente.
+Opinia newspaper commented on this "conundrum" (bucluc), noting that Batzaria, "hitherto a Turk", was now being recruited by a Russophile lobby.
+In mid-1916, Batzaria and other SCMR figures, including Vasile Ceanescu, became involved in monitoring Aromanian colonies in Romania, specifically those who had been mass-relocated in Southern Dobruja.
+They censured the local authorities in Caliacra County for having "unleashed a targeted persecution of the Macedonian Romanians".
+After August 1916, when Romania declared war on the Central Powers, he opted for settling in neutral Switzerland.

-Nicolae Batzaria eventually resettled in Bucharest.
-He embarked on a career in writing, publishing a succession of fiction and nonfiction volumes in Romanian.
-He was, in January 1919, a co-founder of Greater Romania's original journalists' trade union (Union of Professional Journalists), and, in 1921, published his În închisorile turcești with Editura Alcaly.
+He eventually moved back to Bucharest upon the war's end— which saw the consolidation of a Greater Romania, including Transylvania, the Banat, Bukovina, and Bessarabia.
+Inhabiting a townhouse at 10 Doctor Radovici Street in Cotroceni, he embarked on a career in writing, publishing a succession of fiction and nonfiction volumes in Romanian.
+He was, in January 1919, a co-founder of the Greater Romanian Journalists' trade union (Union of Professional Journalists), and, in 1921, published his În închisorile turcești with Editura Alcaly.
 He later produced a series of books detailing the lives of women in the Ottoman Empire and the modern Turkish state: Spovedanii de cadâne.
 Nuvele din viața turcească ("Confessions of Turkish Odalisques.
 Novellas from Turkish Life", 1921), Turcoaicele ("The Turkish Women", 1921), Sărmana Lila.
 Roman din viața cadânelor ("Poor Leila.
 A Novel from the Life of Odalisques", 1922), Prima turcoaică ("The First of Turkish Women", n.d.), as well as several translations of foreign books on this subject.
 One of his stories about Ottoman womanhood, Vecina dela San-Stefano ("The Neighbor of Yeşilköy"), was published by the literary review Gândirea in its June 1922 issue.
-Around the same time, the Viața Românească publishers issued his booklet România văzută de departe ("Romania Seen from a Distance"), a book of essays which sought to revive confidence and self-respect among Romanian citizens.
+Around the same time, the Viața Romînească publishers issued his booklet România văzută de departe ("Romania Seen from a Distance"), a book of essays which sought to revive confidence and self-respect among Romanian citizens.